-- 64. Our Assistant Commissioners considered carefully what alternative approaches might be possible and more acceptable across Staffordshire.
+- 1278.
+Our Assistant Commissioners considered carefully what alternative approaches might be possible and more acceptable across Staffordshire.
 We have already discussed (in the sub-division of the region section above) the consideration of the alternative approach that would treat Staffordshire as a stand-alone sub-region.
-While recognising the benefits in the south of the county of those counter proposals that would cross into the Black Country in the north, the Assistant Commissioners did not feel that these outweighed the disbenefits of the proposed crossings in the north, in opposition to which a number of responses had been received in consultation. - 65.
-Considering then the counter proposal to cross into Stourbridge in the south, the Assistant Commissioners noted that when this counter proposal was followed through, the consequences of the full counter proposal were disruptive to generally supported proposed constituencies in Dudley, and also required the sub-region to include Birmiingham and Worcestershire.
-We agreed that neither of these counter proposals would produce a better overall set of proposals: while arguably an improvement for Staffordhsire they simply shifted the difficulties to other parts of the region and caused more disruption overall than was necessary.

-- 66. The Assistant Commissioners also looked at whether some of the rural wards of the District of Staffordshire Moorlands might be retained in the eponymous constituency, rather than be included in the Stoke-on-Trent South constituency as proposed, but the very low electorates of the constituencies made this impossible without significant disruption to other parts of Staffordshire.
-Accordingly they did not recommend a change to the initial proposals in this area. - 67.
+While recognising the benefits in the south of the county of those counter proposals that would cross into the Black Country in the north, the Assistant Commissioners did not feel that these outweighed the disbenefits of the proposed crossings in the north, in opposition to which we had received a number of responses during consultation. - 1279.
+Considering then the counter proposal to cross into Stourbridge in the south, the Assistant Commissioners noted that, when this counter proposal was followed through, the consequences of the full counter proposal were disruptive to generally supported proposed constituencies in Dudley, and also required the sub-region to include Birmingham and Worcestershire.
+We agreed that neither of these counter proposals would produce a better overall set of proposals: while arguably an improvement for Staffordshire, they simply shifted the difficulties to other parts of the region and caused more disruption overall than was necessary. - 1280.
+The Assistant Commissioners also looked at whether some of the rural wards of the District of Staffordshire Moorlands might be retained in the eponymous constituency, rather than be included in the Stoke-on-Trent South constituency as proposed, but the very low electorates of the constituencies made this impossible without significant disruption to other parts of Staffordshire.
+Accordingly they did not recommend a change to the initial proposals in this area. - 1281.
 The Assistant Commissioners also considered the concerns expressed in consultation regarding the distance and lack of ties between Stone and Great Wyrley.
-While recognising the geographic length of the constituency, and that transport routes from one end to another were not particularly strong, the Assistant Commissioners noted that many settlements throughout the constituency shared a common character, and that those who commented on the pattern of constituencies across the region as whole had either accepted the constituency as initially proposed, or proposed a similar extensive 'Mid Staffordshire' constituency as integral to a wider pattern of constituencies across the area.
-Accordingly they did not recommend any revisions to this proposed constituency. - 68.
-Considering the request to retain Streethay in Lichfield constituency, the Assistant Commissioners felt there was sufficient justification to recommend a split of the Streethay and Whittington ward in order to achieve this.
-This was on the basis that Streethay formed a continuation of the built up area of Lichfield with no clear break, and they were able to recommend a split of the ward using polling districts and aligning with the Fradley and Streethay civil parish boundary. - 69.
-Finally, on consideration of the alternative names requested, while recognising that the Commission will often seek to recognise elements of both councils where a constituency crosses a local authority boundary, they felt that the requested alternative names for the proposed Stoke-on-Trent North and South only changed minimally to reflect new ward boundaries.
+While recognising the geographic length of the constituency, and that transport routes from one end to another were not particularly strong, the Assistant Commissioners noted that many settlements throughout the constituency shared a common character, and that those who commented on the pattern of constituencies across the region as a whole had either accepted the constituency as initially proposed, or proposed a similarly extensive Mid Staffordshire constituency as integral to a wider pattern of constituencies across the area.
+Accordingly they did not recommend any revisions to this proposed constituency. - 1282.
+Considering the request to retain Streethay in Lichfield constituency, the Assistant Commissioners felt there was sufficient justification to recommend a split of the Whittington & Streethay ward in order to achieve this.
+This was on the basis that Streethay formed a continuation of the built-up area of Lichfield with no clear break, and they were able to recommend a split of the ward using polling districts, and aligning with the Fradley and Streethay civil parish boundary. - 1283.
+Finally, on consideration of the alternative names requested, while recognising that we will often seek to recognise elements of both councils where a constituency crosses a local authority boundary, the Assistant Commissioners felt there was insufficient reason to amend the name of the proposed Stoke-on-Trent North constituency, as its boundaries would only have changed minimally to reflect new ward boundaries.
+Similarly, they did not feel there were any obvious alternative names to reference all three local authorities represented in the proposed Stoke-on-Trent South constituency, so recommended that it simply be retained.
 As the constituency boundaries of Burton were proposed to be unchanged from the existing, the Assistant Commissioners were not persuaded to recommend a change of name.

-70. We agreed with all of the recommendations of our Assistant Commissioners in relation to Staffordshire.
+1284.
+We agreed with all of the recommendations of our Assistant Commissioners in relation to Staffordshire.